citp/privacy-policy-historical/d/da/dai/dailyherald.com.md

-> *The following text is extracted and transformed from the dailyherald.com privacy policy that was archived on 2005-03-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050311092354id_/http%3A//www.dailyherald.com/info/privacypolicy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dailyherald.com privacy policy that was archived on 2005-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051231123145id_/http%3A//www.dailyherald.com/info/privacypolicy.asp) for the most accurate reproduction.*

-# Daily Herald: Suburban Chicago's Information Source
+# Daily Herald | Privacy Policy

 **PRIVACY POLICY**
-Last Updated on February 27, 2002

 **GENERAL**